Suruat/vue-2-crumbs/README.md

 ### Dynamic Breadcrumbs
 You can use **dynamic data** to provide breadcrumb information (as `label` and `parent`) in page component.
 **IMPORTANT!** Because of the tech limitations, you need to be sure, that dynamic breadcrumb is the last one in the list.
-Plugin doesn't allowed to build breadcrumbs list with dynamic part in the middle of it.
+Plugin doesn't allow to build breadcrumbs list with dynamic part in the middle of it.
 To handle this cases, please check [using `parentsList` property](#using-parentslist).

 **Terms.vue**
 ```